-Moody's Investors Service, Inc. ("Moody's"), Standard & Poor's Rating Services ("S&P") and Fitch Ratings ("Fitch") have assigned municipal bond ratings of "Aaa," "AAA" and "AAA", respectively to the Bonds with the understanding that upon delivery of the Bonds the Policy will be issued by Financial Security.
-See "BOND INSURANCE" herein and APPENDIX G-"SPECIMEN MUNICIPAL BOND INSURANCE POLICY" hereto.
-The City has received underlying ratings on the Bonds of "Aa3," "AA" and "AA-," respectively, from Moody's, S&P and Fitch.
+Moody's Investors Service ("Moody's"), Standard & Poor's, A Division of The McGraw-Hill Companies ("S&P"), and Fitch ("Fitch") are expected to assign municipal bond ratings of "Aaa," "AAA" and "AAA," respectively, to the Bonds conditioned upon the delivery of the MBIA Financial Guaranty Insurance Policy.
+Moody's, S&P and Fitch have assigned underlying ratings of "Aa3," "AA" and "AA-," respectively to the Bonds.
 Certain information (some of which is not included in this Official Statement) was supplied by the City to the rating agencies to be considered in evaluating the Bonds.
-The ratings reflect only the views of each rating agency, and any explanation of the significance of any rating may be obtained only from the respective credit rating agencies: Moody's, at 99 Church Street, New York, NY 10007, telephone: (212) 553-0882; S&P, at 55 Water Street, New York, NY 10041, telephone: (212) 208-1022; and Fitch, at One State Street Plaza, New York, NY 10004. telephone (212) 908-0500.
+The ratings reflect only the views of each rating agency, and any explanation of the significance of any rating may be obtained only from the respective credit rating agencies: Moody's, at 99 Church Street, New York, NY 10007, telephone: (212) 553-0882; S&P, at 55 Water Street, New York, NY 10041, telephone: (212) 208-1022; and Fitch, at One State Street Plaza, New York, NY 10004, telephone (212) 908-0500.
 No assurance can be given that any rating issued by a rating agency will be retained for any given period of time or that the same will not be revised or withdrawn entirely by such rating agency, if in its judgment circumstances so warrant.
 Any such revision or withdrawal of the ratings obtained may have an adverse effect on the market price of the Bonds.
-The City undertakes no responsibility to oppose any such downward revision, suspension or withdrawal.
+The City undertakes no responsibility to oppose any such downward revision, suspension or withdrawal or to bring to the attention of the Owners of the Bonds any revision or withdrawal of the ratings.
+Any such revision or withdrawal of the ratings obtained may have an adverse effect on the market price of the Bonds.